A projection-based framework for gradient-free and parallel learning: DETAILED EXPERIMENTAL RESULTS

-\section{Detailed experimental results}
+\section{DETAILED EXPERIMENTAL RESULTS}

-This section provides the detailed numerical results from the experiments described in Section~\ref{sec:experiments}.
-We compare the performance of the projection-based methods (Douglas-Rachford (DR), Alternating Projections (AP), Cyclic Projections (CP)) against the gradient-based baselines (Stochastic Gradient Descent (SGD), Adam).
-The results are presented in the tables below (Table~\ref{tab:mlp_results} for MLPs, Table~\ref{tab:cnn_results} for CNNs, and Table~\ref{tab:rnn_results} for RNNs).
+This section provides the detailed numerical results from the experiments described in \cref{sec:experiments}.
+We compare the performance of the projection-based methods (Douglas-Rachford (DR), Alternating Projections (AP), Cyclic Projections (CP)) against gradient-based baselines (Stochastic Gradient Descent (SGD), Adam) and gradient-free baselines (Feedback Alignment (FA) for MLPs and Forward–Forward (FF) for MLPs and CNNs).
+The results are presented in the tables below (\cref{tab:mlp_results} for MLPs, \cref{tab:cnn_results} for CNNs, and \cref{tab:rnn_results} for RNNs).

-These results are obtained using default train/test splits (approximately 80\% train / 20\% test), with 10\% of training data reserved for validation.
+These results are obtained using default train/test splits (approximately 80\% train, 20\% test), with 10\% of training data reserved for validation.
 Early stopping is applied based on validation accuracy, with a patience of 5 checks (5000 steps) if no improvement is observed.
-Metrics are averaged over 5 independent runs with different random seeds for initialization and data shuffling; standard deviations ($\pm$) are reported where appropriate. \begin{itemize} \item \textbf{Accuracy (\%):} The final classification accuracy achieved by the best model (selected based on validation performance) on the held-out test set.
-For the Shakespeare task, this refers to the accuracy of predicting the next character. \item \textbf{Steps (k):} The number of training steps (parameter updates), reported in thousands ('k'), required to reach 99\% of the maximum validation accuracy achieved during that run.
+Metrics are averaged over 5 independent runs with different random seeds for initialization and data shuffling; standard deviations ($\pm$) are reported where appropriate. \begin{itemize} \item \textbf{Test Accuracy (\%):} The final classification accuracy achieved by the best model (selected based on validation performance) on the held-out test set.
+For the Shakespeare dataset, this refers to the accuracy of predicting the next character. \item \textbf{Train Accuracy (\%):} The final classification accuracy on the training set, reported for comparison with test accuracy. \item \textbf{Steps (k):} The number of training steps (parameter updates), reported in thousands ('k'), required to reach 99\% of the maximum validation accuracy achieved during that run.
 This metric indicates convergence speed in terms of updates. \item \textbf{Time (s):} The wall-clock time in seconds required to reach 99\% of the maximum validation accuracy.
-This measurement excludes time spent on data loading, validation checks, and initial JIT compilation, focusing on the core training loop execution time. \item \textbf{Time/step (ms):} The average wall-clock time in milliseconds per single training step (parameter update step). \end{itemize}
+This measurement excludes time spent on data loading, validation checks, and initial JIT compilation, focusing on the core training loop execution time. \item \textbf{Time/Step (ms):} The average wall-clock time in milliseconds per single training step (parameter update step). \end{itemize}